-Under the Regulations for the Administration of the Qualifications of Real Estate Development Enterprises (房地產開發企 業資質管理規定), or Qualification Certificate Regulations, issued by the Ministry of Construction on March 29, 2000, a real estate developer shall apply for registration of its qualifications according to the Qualification Certificate Regulations.
+Under the Regulations for the Administration of the Qualifications of Real Estate Development Enterprises (房地產開發企業資質管理規定), or Qualification Certificate Regulations, issued by the Ministry of Construction on March 29, 2000, a real estate developer shall apply for registration of its qualifications according to the Qualification Certificate Regulations.
+Qualification Certificate Regulations are modified by the Ministry of Construction on May 4, 2015, According to the modification, limitations for real estate enterprises on registered capital and capital verification are abolished.

 According to the Qualification Certificate Regulations, a newly established property developer must first apply for an interim qualification certificate within 30 days of obtaining its business license.
 The interim qualification certificate has a one-year validity and may be extended for not more than two years with the approval of the relevant real estate development administration authority.
-In addition, an application for a formal qualification certificate must be made one month before the expiration of the interim certificate.
-All qualification certificates are subject to renewal on an annual basis.
+In addition, an application for a formal qualification certificate must be made one month before the expiration of the interim certificates are subject to renewal on an annual basis.
 Under government regulations, developers must fulfill all statutory requirements before they may obtain or renew their qualification certificates.